Your browser is out-of-date!

 Holiday periods

-• The length of the official holiday period varies depending on where the statutory holidays fall in relation to the weekend.
+The Christmas - New Year: the length of the official holiday period varies depending on where the statutory holidays fall in relation to the weekend.

-• If the holiday begins on a Monday or a Tuesday then it ends at 6.00 am on 3 January (9.6 days).
+· If the holiday begins on a Monday or a Tuesday it ends at 6.00 am on 3 January (9.6 days).

-• If the holiday begins from Wednesday to Friday then it ends at 6.00 am on 5 January (11.6 days).
+· If the holiday begins between a Wednesday to Friday, it ends at 6.00 am on 5 January (11.6 days).

 The Easter holiday covers the period from 4.00 pm on the Thursday to 6.00 am on the Tuesday.

-Queen's Birthday and Labour Weekends cover the periods from 4.00 pm on the Friday to 6.00 am on the Tuesday.
+Sovereign's Birthday (Queen's Birthday until 2022 and King's Birthday from 2023 onwards) and Labour Weekend cover the periods from 4.00 pm on the Friday to 6.00 am on the Tuesday.

 Minor injuries